The ascent to Pagasarri Bilbao is an activity quite frequently, hence the path is found Pagasarri well documented.

 Way up to Pagasarri: Building Iberdrola

-Crossing over the bridge cross the highway, arriving at Iberdrola building.
+Crossing the bridge cross the highway, arriving at Iberdrola building.
 At this point we leave the city to begin the ascent to Pagasarri.
 Go around the building to the right to take the road Larraskitu, a paved trail that runs through the neighborhood Larraskitu.

 Way up to Pagasarri: Road Larraskitu